How to Design, Fund and Implement an Effective Program for Student Success

 Tutoring is considered high-impact if it:

-- Provides school-day tutoring sessions three or more times per week.
+- Provides school-day tutoring sessions three or more times per week, for a minimum of 10 weeks.

-- Pairs groups of four or fewer students with a consistent, well-trained and supported tutor.
+- Pairs groups of three or fewer students with a consistent, well-trained and supported tutor.

 - Uses high-quality instructional materials aligned with classroom content.